0xPolygon/polygon-cli/doc/polycli_leveldbbench.md

       --degree-of-parallelism uint8   The number of concurrent iops we'll perform (default 1) -h, --help                          help for leveldbbench
-      --key-size uint                 The byte length of the keys that we'll use (default 8) --large-fill-limit uint         The number of large entries to write in the db (default 2000) --large-value-size uint         the number of random bytes to store for large tests (default 102400) --no-merge-write                allows disabling write merge
+      --key-size uint                 The byte length of the keys that we'll use (default 8) --no-merge-write                allows disabling write merge
-      --read-limit uint               the number of reads will attempt to complete in a given test (default 10000000) --small-fill-limit uint         The number of small entries to write in the db (default 1000000) --small-value-size uint         the number of random bytes to store (default 32) --sync-writes                   sync each write
+      --overwrite-count uint          the number of times to overwrite the data (default 5) --read-limit uint               the number of reads will attempt to complete in a given test (default 10000000) --sequential-reads              if true we'll perform reads sequentially --sequential-writes             if true we'll perform writes in somewhat sequential manner --size-kb-distribution string   the size distribution to use while testing (default "4-7:23089,8-15:70350,16-31:11790,32-63:1193,64-127:204,128-255:271,256-511:1381")
+      --sync-writes                   sync each write
+      --write-limit uint              The number of entries to write in the db (default 1000000)
 ```

 The command also inherits flags from parent commands.